hotosm/fmtm/CONTRIBUTING.md

 If you are wondering where to start, you can filter by the **good first issue label**.

+## Report security vulnerabilities

+Please inform a maintainer as soon as possible, including the CVE code.

+Message via the [HOTOSM Slack][9] or [direct email][10] would be preferred, but via Github issue is also possible.

 ## :handshake: Thank you

 Thank you very much in advance for your contributions!!
 Please ensure you refer